Robust, positive and exact model reduction via monotone matrices: Robust positive model reduction

 Another way of performing model reduction is by leveraging the knowledge of the system's output map and thus the \textit{observable subspace}.
 However, while the reachable space is uniquely defined, the observable space is only defined as {\em a} complement of the unobservable space and is therefore not uniquely determined.
 More precisely, given a system $\Sigma = (A,B,C)$ of dimension $n$, the observability matrix is defined as

 and the non-observable space is defined as $\Nc := \mathrm{ker}(O)$.
 Any space of the form $\Oc_Q :=\{ x \; | \; \langle x,y \rangle_Q = 0 \; \forall y \in \Nc\}$ is a legitimate observable subspace as long as the matrix $Q \in \Rb^{n \times n}$ is positive definite.
 In other words, the observable spaces are all the spaces $\Oc_Q = \mathrm{Im}(Q O^T)$, where $Q = Q^T \succ 0$.
 In cases where the standard observable space $\Oc_I$ does not permit a RPMR, it is possible that a RPMR becomes attainable by considering a different observable space $\Oc_Q$ for some $Q \neq I$.
 This consideration allows for a characterization for the existence of a minimal ``observable'' robust positive reduction. \begin{proposition} Consider a positive system $\Sigma = (A,B,C)$.
 Suppose it admits a reachable RPMR by projecting onto the reachable space and call the reduced reachable system $\Sigma_R$.
-The system $\Sigma$ admits a minimal RPMR (which is also a minimal realization) if and only if there exists a matrix $Q \succ 0$ such that there exists a projector $\Pi_{\Oc_Q}$ on the corresponding observable subspace $\Oc_Q$ that admits a non-negative full-rank factorization. \end{proposition} \begin{proof} Follows from Realization theory \cite{wonham}.
-If we can robustly reduce $\Sigma$ to an observable and reachable system, then the reduced system has minimal dimension. \end{proof} While of theoretical interest, this characterization is hard to test, since it implies assessing the possibility of factorizing the projections on any viable complement to the non-observable subspace.
+The system $\Sigma$ admits a minimal RPMR (which is also a minimal realization) if and only if there exists a matrix $Q \succ 0$ such that there exists a projector $\Pi_{\Oc_Q}$ on the corresponding observable subspace $\Oc_Q$ that admits a non-negative full-rank factorization. \end{proposition} \begin{proof} By the standard method used to obtain a minimal realization (Chapter 6 of \cite{kailath}), we have that if we reduce $\Sigma$ to a reachable subspace first, and to an observable next, then the reduced system has minimal dimension.
+If we can do both reductions in a robust, positivity preserving way, such minimal realization is also a RPMR. \end{proof} While of theoretical interest, this characterization is hard to test, since it implies assessing the possibility of factorizing the projections on any viable complement to the non-observable subspace.